RedisGraph/RedisGraph/README.md

 #### WHERE
-this clause is not mandatory, but in order to filter results define prediactes as such: `alias.property operation value`
+This clause is not mandatory, but in order to filter results you can define prediactes of two kinds:
+1. Compare against constant value: `alias.property operation value` where `value` is a primitive type (int, float, string and boolean)

+2. Compare between nodes properties: `alias.property operation alias.property`

-supported operations:
+Supported operations:
 - `=`
 - `!=`
 - `<`